wynessgp/sqa-risk-recreation/docs/bva/domain/WorldDominationGameEngineIntegrationTests.md

 ### Test 4
 Given a valid list of players for the current game

+And the current player is trying to trade in a valid set of cards

+And the current game phase is ATTACK

+And the player holds \< 6 cards

+When the player tries to trade in their cards

+Then the player should be told that they can only trade in cards during the attack phase if they hold \> 5 cards

+### Test 5
+Given a valid list of players for the current game

 And the player has a valid set of cards to trade in

+And the current game phase is the PLACEMENT phase

 When the player tries to trade in their cards